phuse-org/SENDConform/doc/DataMapping-StardogSMS.md

 `stardog-admin virtual import SENDConform DM-CJ16050-R-map.TTL DM-CJ16050-R.CSV`

-Typically, a series of these commands are chained together in a batch file to upload all graphs at the same time, including additional files like ontology files.
+A series of these commands is chained together in a batch file to upload all graphs at the same time, including additional files like the supporting ontology.

 ## Visualization